Discrete sets definable in strong expansions of ordered Abelian groups: Fine Structure for Discrete Sets in the Burden Case

-To construct our example of a divisible dp-rank $2$ expansion of an OAG with definable completeness which is not simply a reduct of $\langle R; +, <, G \rangle$, we will use the \emph{simple product} construction as defined in \cite{KTTT}, in particular the \emph{standard simple product} as elaborated by Fujita in \cite{fujita}.
-This construction can be summarized as follows: suppose that for each $k \in \{0,1\}$, we have and $\mc{L}_k$-structure $\mc{M}_k$, where $\mc{L}_0 \cap \mc{L}_1 = \emptyset$ and each language $\mc{L}_k$ contains at least one constant symbol and no function symbols.
-Then the standard simple product is a structure $\mc{N}$ with universe $N = M_0 \times M_1$ and a language consisting of (i) constant symbols $C_{c_0, c_1}$ for each constant symbol $c_i \in \mc{L}_i$, (ii) predicate symbols $R$ for each predicate $R \in \mc{L}_0 \cup \mc{L}_1$, and (iii) binary predicates $\sim_k$ for $k \in \{0,1\}$ interpreted as equality of the $k$-th coordinate.
-The constants and predicates are interpreted naturally, and the complete theory of $\mc{N}$ can be axiomatized in terms of those of the $\mc{M}_i$; see \cite{fujita} for full details.
+To construct our example of a divisible dp-rank $2$ expansion of an OAG with definable completeness which is not simply a reduct of a model of $T_{\ZZ}$, we will use the \emph{simple product} construction as defined in \cite{KTTT}, in particular the \emph{standard simple product} as elaborated by Fujita in \cite{fujita}, whose definition we now recall.

-Before giving our example, we give a bound on the dp-rank of standard simple products which may be of independent interest.
+\begin{definition} (See \cite{fujita}, Definition 2.5) Suppose that $\mc{L}_0$ and $\mc{L}_1$ are two disjoint languages with only relation and constant symbols, and we assume that each language contains at least one constant symbol.
+Further suppose that $\mc{M}_0$ and $\mc{M}_1$ are structures in the languages $\mc{L}_0$ and $\mc{L}_1$ respectively.
+The \emph{standard simple product of $\mc{M}_0$ and $\mc{M}_1$} is the structure $\mc{N}$ in a new language $\mc{L}_{sim}$, defined as follows: